-The Disease Management - Be In Charge! program provides disease-specific management for members with asthma, diabetes and heart failure (HF).
-The goal of the program is to:
+The Disease Management - Be In Charge!
+Program addresses lifestyle management needs such as exercise, nutrition, stress, and weight management; tobacco cessation and puff free pregnancy.
+Disease Management also provides health coaching for members with asthma, COPD, diabetes, and heart failure (HF).
+The goals of the program are to:

-- Improve member knowledge and self-management of these diseases leading to improved quality of life, better functional status and reduced disease complications - Enhance the effectiveness of care provided to members by: - Improving physician knowledge of their assigned members with the identified diagnosis - Improving physician and member compliance with evidence-based screening and treatment guidelines - Improving member compliance with evidence-based screening and treatment guidelines through targeted annual mailings, telephonic coaching and interactive voice response (IVR) reminder calls - Decrease preventable hospitalization and inappropriate emergency room utilization - Ensure that Health Net's interventions support and extend, but do not duplicate, participating physician groups' (PPGs') disease management programs - Ensure quality enhancement for members by providing a National Committee for Quality Assurance (NCQA)-certifiable program - Meet the contractual requirements as defined by the Health Net contract with the Department of Health Care Services
+- Improve member knowledge and self-management of these diseases leading to improved quality of life, better functional status and reduced disease complications - Enhance the effectiveness of care provided to members by: - Improving physician knowledge of their assigned members with the identified diagnosis

+- Improving physician and member compliance with evidence-based screening and treatment guidelines - Improving member compliance with evidence-based screening and treatment guidelines through targeted annual mailings, telephonic coaching and interactive voice response (IVR) reminder calls - Decrease preventable hospitalization and inappropriate emergency room utilization - Meet the contractual requirements as defined by the Health Net contract with the Department of Health Care Services